 The Water Festival is celebrated in many Southeast Asian countries including some parts of Southwestern China.
 In Thailand, it is known as Songkran, or the Thai New Year.

-The Water Festival was scheduled to run from 13 to 15 April in 2020.
+The Water Festival runs from 13 to 15 April.
 While it is celebrated throughout Thailand, in some parts of the country, such as Pattaya, it starts early, running up to one week.

 Generally speaking, many hotels in Thai beach resorts offer special packages to cater to Songkran celebrants.

-They paid their respects to their parents or grandparents by pouring scented water onto their hands and feet.
+They paiytheir respects to their parents or grandparents by pouring scented water onto their hands and feet.

-They also visited Buddhist temples and poured scented water on the hands and feet of monks.
+They also visit Buddhist temples and pour scented water on the hands and feet of monks.

 One Great Big Water Fight?